Built by Aichi, completed on August 15, 1943. Delivered to the Imperial Japanese Navy (IJN).

 Base.
 Transported to the Nimitz Museum.

-Museum of the Pacific War indoors in the Guadalcanal display.
+Museum of the Pacific War indoors in the Guadalcanal exhibit.

 "Serial Number & Production Sequence D3A2 Carrier Bombers" by Jim Long